prysmaticlabs/documentation/website/docs/prysm-usage/monitoring/grafana-dashboard.md

 ## Enabling mobile alerts

-:::warn stale content
+:::caution stale content

 This section is currently out of date.
-Refer to Grafana's [The new unified alerting system for Grafana](https://grafana.com/blog/2021/06/14/the-new-unified-alerting-system-for-grafana-everything-you-need-to-know/) for the latest guidance while we update this content.
+Refer to Grafana's [The new unified alerting system for Grafana](https://grafana.com/blog/2021/06/14/the-new-unified-alerting-system-for-grafana-everything-you-need-to-know/) for the latest alert configuration guidance while we update this content.

 :::